 How to Transfer from Coinbase to GDAX: Conclusion

 And that’s the end of my ‘How to transfer from Coinbase to GDAX’ guide!
 If you have read it all the way through, you now know how to transfer funds from Coinbase to Coinbase Pro (GDAX).
 As you now know, the process is really simple!

-Although Coinbase Pro (GDAX) is for more experienced traders, the platform is actually really easy to use.
-What I like about it is how you can easily deposit real-world money straight in to your Coinbase Pro account by using a bank account!
+Although Coinbase Pro (GDAX) is for more experienced traders, the platform is easy to use.
+What I like about it is how you can easily deposit real-world money straight into your Coinbase Pro account by using a bank account!